There is no such thing as a “1099 employee.”

 • Are the services provided a key aspect of the regular business of the company?

 The final determination is made by weighing whether the factors favor classifying the worker as an independent contractor or as an employee.
-If the weight of the factors indicate that the worker should be classified as an employee, then the worker must be so classified, regardless of any agreement between the employer and the worker.
+If the weight of the factors indicates that the worker should be classified as an employee, then the worker must be so classified, regardless of any agreement between the employer and the worker.
 Misclassifying a person who should be an employee as an independent contractor can have significant consequences.
-The IRS can and often does take action against employers who misclassify employees, including requiring the employer to pay all taxes that should have been withheld plus an additional penalty.
+The IRS can and often does take action against employers who misclassify employees, including requiring the employer to pay all taxes that should have been withheld, plus an additional penalty.
 In addition, the state government may seek worker’s compensation insurance and unemployment insurance premiums that should have been paid.
 Finally, the worker himself may file suit, seeking back pay for overtime, payroll tax contributions, and employee benefits.

 Misclassifying employees as independent contractors can be an expensive mistake for a business.
 Therefore, you should consult an attorney or accountant to ensure that your employment relationships are in compliance with the law.